Neville Chamberlain: Lord President of the Council

 Twice in May 1940, Churchill broached the subject of bringing Lloyd George into the government.
 Each time, Chamberlain indicated that due to their longtime antipathy he would immediately retire if Lloyd George were appointed a minister.
 Churchill did not appoint Lloyd George, but brought up the subject with Chamberlain again early in June.
 This time, Chamberlain agreed to Lloyd George's appointment provided Lloyd George gave a personal assurance to put aside the feud.
 Lloyd George declined to serve in Churchill's government.

 Chamberlain worked to bring his Conservative Party in line behind Churchill, working with the Chief Whip, David Margesson, to overcome members' suspicions and dislikes of the Prime Minister.
 On 4 July, after the British attack on the French fleet, Churchill entered the chamber to a great cheer from Conservative MPs orchestrated by the two, and the Prime Minister was almost overcome with emotion at the first cheer he had received from his own party's benches since May.
 Churchill returned the loyalty, refusing to consider Labour and Liberal attempts to expel Chamberlain from the government.
 When criticisms of Chamberlain appeared in the press, and when Chamberlain learned that Labour intended to use an upcoming secret session of Parliament as a platform to attack him, he told Churchill that he could only defend himself by attacking Labour.
 The Prime Minister intervened with the Labour Party and the press and the criticism ceased, according to Chamberlain, "like turning off a tap".

-In July 1940, a polemic titled Guilty Men was released by "Cato"—a pseudonym for three journalists (future Labour leader Michael Foot, former Liberal MP Frank Owen, and the Conservative Peter Howard).
+In July 1940 a polemic titled Guilty Men was released by "Cato"—a pseudonym for three journalists (the future Labour leader Michael Foot, the former Liberal MP Frank Owen and the Conservative Peter Howard).
 It attacked the record of the National Government, alleging that it had failed to prepare adequately for war.
 It called for the removal of Chamberlain and other ministers who had allegedly contributed to the British disasters of the early part of the war.
 The short book sold more than 200,000 copies, many of which were passed from hand-to-hand, and went into 27 editions in the first few months, despite not being carried by several major bookshops.
-According to historian David Dutton, "its impact upon Chamberlain's reputation, both among the general public and within the academic world, was profound indeed."
+According to the historian David Dutton, "its impact upon Chamberlain's reputation, both among the general public and within the academic world, was profound indeed."